Some remarks on hypergraph matching and the F\"{u}redi-Kahn-Seymour conjecture: Bounds for bi-uniform hypergraphs

 Let us consider a hypergraph $H$ with a reduced basic fractional matching $x$ where all edges have sizes $k, \ell$ where $k < \ell$.
 We use discount factors given by for values $p, q$.
 We may assume $p \geq q$ as $k < \ell$.
 Most of the steps in the argument hold more generally for arbitrary edge sizes; we later specialize to $k=2, p = h^*(2) = 2/3, \ell=3, q= h^*(3) = 3/7$ to obtain Theorem~\ref{result1}.

-For any edge $e$ and any integer $i \in \{k, \ell \}$ we define We will adopt the following notation throughout this section: we use $e$ to denote a $k$-edge and $f$ to denote an $\ell$-edge.
+For any edge $e$ and any integer $i \in \{k, \ell \}$ we define We will adopt the following notation throughout this section: we use $e$ to denote a $k$-edge and $f$ to denote a $\ell$-edge.
 For a vertex $v$, let $x(v)$ denote the total $x$-value of edges containing $v$.
-We begin with the following upper bounds on $x(e)$ and $x(f)$. \begin{proposition} If $x$ is stuck for $g$, then for all $ e \in E_k, f \in E_{\ell}$ we have
+We begin with the following upper bounds on $x(e)$ and $x(f)$. \begin{proposition} If $x$ is stuck for $g$, then all edges $ e \in E_k, f \in E_{\ell}$ satisfy

 \end{proposition} \begin{proof} The condition \eqref{cx1} for $x$ being stuck implies that

 As the total $x$-value for each vertex is at most $1$, we have the bounds:

 Eliminating $a_\ell(f)$ from the inequalities for $f$, and eliminating $a_k(e)$ from the inequalities for $e$ gives the two claimed bounds. \end{proof}